PostgreSQL Query Optimization: Revealing SQL Plan Directive Details

 3. Statistics management:

-• Run ANALYZE regularly to update statistics
+• Run ANALYZE frequently to keep statistics up to date.

 5. Extensions: Third-party extensions like pg_hint_plan can provide Oracle-like hint functionality, though these aren’t part of core PostgreSQL [^4][^5]